spapas/spapas.github.io/content/django-learning.rst

 ===============

 It is vital that you know and understand Database design.
 You need to know how to design a normalized database schema.
-What's a foreign key and when to use it.
-When to use one to many, one to one and many to many relation.
-What are indeces and when to use them.
-What's a primary key and what's the difference between a primary key and a foreign key.
-What's a composite key and when to use it.
-What's a unique key and when to use it.
-What's a check constraint and when to use it.
+What's a primary key and what's the difference between a primary key and a foreign key, what are the kinds of relations you may have and when to use each one, i.e when to use one to many, one to one and many to many relation.
+What are indeces, constraints, etc.

+I understand that this may be a lot to ask.
+However these are things that every CS or EE student should have learned in a Database course.

 SQL
 ===